3 key takeaways

 Brainstorm all of your technical abilities, certifications, and education.
 What industry-specific knowledge and expertise do you have?
 What project management, analytical, or leadership methodologies and frameworks have you worked with?
 What software or tools are you proficient in within your field?
 Once you have your list, store it in one central location for easy access when it comes time to fill out an application.

-(Pro Tip: The free Teal AI Resume Builder "Skills" Section is a great place to do this.
-You can just click a check box next to the skills you want to include for every application.)
+Pro Tip: The free Teal AI Resume Builder Skills Manager is a great place to do this.

 Read the job description